Mortgage holiday

 Eligibility and application process

 To assess your eligibility for a mortgage payment holiday, several aspects come into play.
-Your current financial situation is pivotal.
+Your current financial situation is the first thing.
 If you're experiencing financial strain due to unforeseen events like job loss, reduced income, or significant unexpected expenses, you're likely a candidate for a payment holiday.

 Your mortgage lender will examine your payment history.
 A consistent record of meeting your monthly payments on time is advantageous.